pnp/PnP/Samples/Portal.DataAccessLayer/README.md

 	- `we use a custom master page only to simplify the demo; it is neither a technical requirement nor a recommended approach`

 ### Deploy the Sample ###
-1. Verify that SharePoint Online has completed provisioning of the **Admin** and **Demo** site collections
+1. Verify that SharePoint Online has completed provisioning of the **Admin** and **Demo** site collections.
-2. Open the **Portal.DataAccessLayer** solution in Visual Studio
+2. Open the **Portal.DataAccessLayer** solution in Visual Studio.
-3. Start the Console application
+3. Start the Console application.
 4. When prompted, specify the credentials of an O365 account that has the permissions listed in the **Pre-Requisites** section.
 5. Execute the following operations in the specified order:
 	1. Operation #1 - Configure CDN
 	2. Operation #2 - Configure Admin Site Collection
 	3. Operation #3 - Configure Demo Site Collection

-`Wait approximately 30 mins for the search crawler to index the new sites/lists`
+`Wait approximately 30 mins for the search crawler to index the new sites/lists.`

 ### Verify the Managed Properties ###
 Go to **SharePoint Admin Center** | **Search Administration** | **Manage Search Schema**.
 Verify that the following **Managed Properties** exist: